linesma/Optimus-Switch-Indicator-Argos/README.md

 - [Argos](https://extensions.gnome.org/extension/1176/argos/) Gnome Shell extension.
 - Optimus-Switch-GDM located here: https://github.com/dglt1/optimus-switch-gdm
 - [pkroot](https://github.com/cyberalex4life/pkroot) - minimum already provided in this repository
+- Output of `nvidia-smi -L` This will allow for the indication of which graphics card is in use.

 #### Installation
 Install [Optimus-Switch-GDM](https://github.com/dglt1/optimus-switch-gdm)